 Tip 2: The best courses have been around for a while

 Time is one of the best tests of the mettle of an NCLEX review course.
 Because if it isn’t all that good at helping students, it’ll have a low pass rate for the NCLEX.
-And if it has a low pass rate for the NCLEX, it’ll probably look bad.
-And if the course looks bad, it won’t recruit new students, and ... well, you get the point.
-It all ends badly for the review course, which will fade into obscurity.
+And if it has a low pass rate for the NCLEX, it won’t recruit new students, which'll see it fading into obscurity.

 The best NCLEX-RN review courses, therefore, are those that have a few years under their belt and a demonstrated track record of helping students pass the NCLEX, as well as recommendations from experienced instructors who can vouch for them.
-They are also dynamic: constantly refined and updated so as to iron out any UX (user experience) wrinkles and remain consistent with the most up-to-date NCSBN test plan.
+They are also dynamic: constantly refined and updated so as to iron out any UX (user experience) wrinkles, while remaining consistent with the most up-to-date NCSBN test plan.

 This brings us neatly to our next point ...

 Tip 3: They are written in accordance with the most up-to-date NCSBN test plan

 The very last thing you want is to spend weeks, if not months trudging through an NCLEX review course only to discover that it hasn’t prepared you properly for the exam.
 So you’ll want to make sure that the NCLEX review course you choose is designed in accordance with the most recent NCSBN test plan for the NCLEX-RN or NCLEX-PN exam.

 In English: it teaches you what you can expect to be tested on in the NCLEX today.
 Avoid old, stuffy courses that change little over the years and refuse to keep up with the times.
 This is especially important considering the recent introduction of Next Generation NCLEX, the new line of exam questioning, by the NCSBN!